-Join us for an evening full of ghouls, goblins, and ghosts, aka “A Nightmare on Congress Street VIII”.
+Join us for an evening full of ghouls, goblins, and ghosts, aka “A Nightmare on Congress Street IX”, Saturday, October 28th, 2023 from 4-10pm.
 “A Nightmare on Congress Street” Halloween Themed Bar Crawl is Savannah’s creepiest and scariest bar crawl along Savannah’s eeriest strip.
-And stick around for the biggest costume contest in Savannah with a $2,000 cash prize.

 The restored 1922 silent horror classic “Nosferatu,” directed by F. W. Murnau and starring a convincing Max Schreck as the terrifying vampire Count Orlok, presents a unique Halloween film experience.
 The screening features live orchestration from the two-man Silent Orchestra, performing its own updated score.